2026/27 iACT Wellbeing Practitioner Training Programme

 Bilingual, fluent in Cantonese AND English or Mandarin AND English

-(Training will be delivered in English, but practitioners must be bilingual for service delivery.)
+(Training will be delivered in English, but eligible trainees must be bilingual for service delivery in Tier 3.)

 Values and attitudes